great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.md

 ## Run Checkpoint

-The `validations` list, containing the pairings of Batch Requests and Expectation Suites, can now be passed to a single Checkpoint instance which will validate each Batch Request against its corresponding Expectation Suite.
+The `validations` list, containing the pairings of Batch Requests and Expectation Suites, can now be passed to a single Checkpoint instance which validates each Batch Request against its corresponding Expectation Suite.
 This effectively validates each Batch included in the original multiple-Batch Batch Request.

 ```python name="tests/integration/docusaurus/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.py add_checkpoint"
 ```